Automating KB learning is an open problem

 • learning is not only about generality — foundation: Simon's definition of learning as capacity change; every KB improvement is learning, the spectrum of generalisation scope shows why automating wide-scope mutations is the hard part

-• stabilisation — describes the stabilise/soften cycle in both human-driven and automated forms (DSPy, ProTeGi); the boiling cauldron is a KB-specific instantiation of that cycle, applying it to note and link mutations rather than prompts and code
+• constraining — describes the constrain/relax cycle in both human-driven and automated forms (DSPy, ProTeGi); the boiling cauldron is a KB-specific instantiation of that cycle, applying it to note and link mutations rather than prompts and code

-• what-cludebot-teaches-us — co-retrieval reinforcement and consolidation passes are concrete mechanisms for the boiling cauldron; cludebot's "need enough query volume" conclusion mirrors the "need usage first" gap here
+• cludebot — co-retrieval reinforcement and consolidation passes are concrete mechanisms for the boiling cauldron; cludebot's "need enough query volume" conclusion mirrors the "need usage first" gap here

 • notes-need-quality-scores-to-scale-curation — note scoring addresses part of the quality gates problem: composite scores from status, type, inbound links, and recency make automated curation tractable at scale

-• scenarios — the actual use cases the learning loop's evaluation function would need to optimise against
+• scenario-decomposition-drives-architecture — the actual use cases the learning loop's evaluation function would need to optimise against

 • text-testing-framework — quality gates at both note and corpus level that could serve as building blocks for the loop's evaluation, though they test artifact quality and consistency, not end-to-end question-answering capacity